TSQAteam/VMware-Installation/README.md

 1. Double click the 'VMWare' installation set up file (.exe) for installing the 'VMWare Workstation'

-2.'VMWare Product installation window' will be displayed
+2. 'VMWare Product installation window' will be displayed

 3. After the few seconds 'VMWare Workstation' Welcome screen will be displayed